Housing and Racial Wealth Inequality Laser Talk

 Call to Action: RESULTS urges you to address our affordable housing crisis and close the racial wealth I specifically urge you to:

 - Support the creation of a “renters’ tax credit” to help low-income families cover the cost of rising rent

 - Increase the supply of affordable housing via the National Housing Trust Fund.

-We also hope you’ll address other barriers to affordable housing and racial equity including inclusive zoning, credit scores, and application fees.
+- Address other barriers to affordable housing and racial equity issues including restrictive zoning, credit scores, and application fees.